 - Bespoke or made-to-measure furniture keywords.

-- Furniture keywords for budget-conscious customers such as second hand/used furniture, cheap/affordable, wholesale furniture terms.
+- Furniture keywords for budget-conscious customers such as second-hand/used furniture, cheap/affordable, and wholesale furniture terms.

 - Environmentally-friendly sustainable furniture.